bitemyapp/teef/posts/2014-11-18-how-i-start-haskell.md

 ---
-title: How I Start: Haskell
+title: "How I Start: Haskell"
 ---

 I wrote an article for [howistart](https://howistart.org).
 I've since updated it to use [Stack](http://haskellstack.org) as well.